 These plants are quite unique in that you can’t use any of the more common methods like stem cuttings or division.
 The most successful method of propagating a Bird’s Nest Fern is through spores.
 These appear as brown spots on the undersides of your plant which can be collected and grown into new plants.
 It is a little more unpredictable than the methods you might be used to but if done right, can lead to plenty of incredible ferns.
 Below we will go through a complete step by step of this propagation method.

 How to propagate your Bird’s Nest Fern through spores

 Locate healthy spores

 Once your Bird’s Nest Fern matures, you may start to see spores forming on the undersides of the leaves.
 These look like brown fuzzy spots or lines.
-Make sure that when you propagate your Fern, that the spores are pump and fuzzy as this will increase the success of propagation.
+Make sure that when you propagate your Fern, that the spores are pump and fuzzy.

 Cut off the frond

 Once you have located one or more leaves (fronds) that have plump fuzzy spores, cut one or more of them off with clean, sharp scissors.
 One leaf should be enough but if your fern is bushy and you don’t mind taking a few more leaves off, then the more spores you use, the higher the chance that some will successfully germinate.